 Penang Second Bridge, Penang, Malaysia

-The Penang Second Bridge is a cable-stayed bridge being built across the South Channel of Penang, Malaysia.
-The 24km bridge will link Batu Maung on Penang Island with Batu Kawan on the mainland.
-It will be the longest bridge in Malaysia and South East Asia when it opens for traffic in November 2013.
+Penang Second Bridge is a cable-stayed bridge built across the South Channel of Penang, Malaysia.
+The 24km bridge, linking Batu Maung on Penang Island with Batu Kawan on the mainland, was opened on 4 March 2014.
+It is one of the longest bridges in Malaysia and South East Asia.

-Penang Second Bridge will be the second bridge structure linking the island to the mainland after the first Penang Bridge, which was constructed in 1985.
-The new bridge is expected to reduce traffic on the first Penang bridge by 20% and will transform Penang into key logistics and transportation hub.
+Penang Second Bridge is the second bridge structure linking the island to the mainland after the first Penang Bridge, which was constructed in 1985.
+The new bridge reduces traffic on the first Penang bridge by 20% and transforms Penang into a key logistics and transportation hub.

 Penang Second Bridge project

-The Malaysian Government unveiled plans for the construction of the Second Penang Bridge in August 2006.
-Built under a cooperative programme between China and Malaysia, it is the largest civil work carried out in Malaysia in the past 20 years.
+The Malaysian government unveiled plans for the construction of the Second Penang Bridge in August 2006.
+Built under a co-operative programme between China and Malaysia, it was the biggest civil work carried out in Malaysia in the past 20 years.

-The project is implemented as part of the 9th Malaysia Plan.
+The project was implemented as part of the 9th Malaysia Plan.
 Following the groundbreaking ceremony on 12 November 2006, China Harbour Engineering Co (CHEC) and UEM Construction carried out soil studies and test piling works.
-The construction of commenced in November 2008 and is scheduled for completion in 2013.
+Construction commenced in November 2008 and was completed in 2014.